Global phase space structures in a model of passive descent: Detecting the terminal velocity manifold

 \subsection{The $v_z$-nullcline}

 The TVM shows a separation in time scales of motion, as schematically shown in Figure \ref{fig:AttractingSubmanifold}, giving it the structure of an attracting slow manifold.
-Therefore, the methods used in this section to identify the TVM may be naturally extended to other slow-fast systems.
-However, the system given by (\ref{eq:inertial-v1}) has no explicit slow parameter as in classical examples with slow-fast \cite{fenichel1979geometric,jones1995geometric,kuehn2016multiple}.
+However, the system given by (\ref{eq:inertial-v1}) has no explicit slow parameter as in classical examples with slow-fast dynamics \cite{fenichel1979geometric,jones1995geometric,kuehn2016multiple}.
 The search for an implicit slow parameter is left to possible future work.
-As a first step to identifying the terminal velocity manifold with a global approach, we follow Yeaton et al. \cite{yeaton_global_2017} and present the $v_z$-nullcline as an approximation.
+As a first step to identifying the terminal velocity manifold with a global approach, we follow Yeaton et al.\ \cite{yeaton_global_2017} and present the $v_z$-nullcline as an initial approximation.
 Although there is no explicit slow parameter in this system, this resembles the calculation of the critical manifold in a slow-fast system \cite{kuehn2016multiple}.
 Similar to a critical manifold, the $v_z$-nullcline remains near the attracting manifold observed from trajectories, but the two do not necessarily coincide.

 The $v_z$-nullcline may be found by setting $\dot{v}_z=0$.
-The locus of points can be calculated directly from the second part of (\ref{eq:inertial-v1}).
+The locus of points can be calculated directly from the second part of (\ref{eq:inertial-v1}),

 Rearranging this equation gives a straightforward expression written in terms of the tangential-normal coordinates for convenience,

 This can be written parametrically from the definition of $v_x$ and $v_z$ as